 6) Cell signaling – contains receptors and enzymes.

 So, when asked what does the cell membrane does and why is the cell membrane important, we can reiterate these points.

 Common biological reactions

 One of the major functions of the cell membrane is transport.
-The cell membrane is involved in both the passive and active type of transport.
+The cell membrane is involved in both the passive and active types of transport.
 In passive transport, substances move along the concentration gradient.
-This is in contrast to an active transport, which is a type of transport characterized by an uphill movement of substances (i.e. from lower to higher) and therefore requires a chemical energy, e.g. ATP.
+This is in contrast to active transport, which is a type of transport characterized by an uphill movement of substances (i.e. from lower to higher) and therefore requires chemical energy, e.g. ATP.
 In moving substances across a biological membrane, a passive transport may or may not need the assistance of a membrane protein.

 There are four major types of passive transport are (1) simple diffusion, (2) facilitated diffusion, (3) filtration, and (4) osmosis.
 Simple and facilitated diffusions refer to the net movement of molecules from higher to lower concentrations.
 Osmosis refers to the diffusion of a solvent (usually water molecules) through a semipermeable membrane from lower to higher solute concentrations.
 Filtration is the movement of water and solute molecules across the cell membrane driven by hydrostatic pressure that is generated by the cardiovascular system.

 The cell engulfs by creating a small deformation inward (invagination) containing the substance to be transported inside the cell.
 The invagination is then pinched off from the cell membrane, resulting in a vesicle containing the substance.
-Since endocytosis requires ATP, it is considered as a form of Active transport.
+Since endocytosis requires ATP, it is considered a form of active transport.

 Exocytosis is the process in which the cell seems to spit out materials from the cell.
 Thus, exocytosis seems the opposite process of endocytosis.
 The vesicle containing the material fuses with the cell membrane and then the contents are extruded outside the cell into the surrounding medium.